Exclsior/Pokemon_Emerald_Legacy_Enhanced/README.md

     * Base Special Defence Decreased by 5
   * **Note:** If you are bringing a save file from Emerald Legacy and have Grovyle or Sceptile in your party, please deposit and withdraw from a PC to get their base stat calculations to be reset.
 * Giga Drain TM added to Battle Frontier Mart
+* Beldum, Metang and Metagross Catch Rates increased to 45 to match other psuedo-legendaries.
 * Removed requirement for a HM move to have to be learned by a pokemon in order to be used outside of battle.
   * Relevant Gym Badge, HM in bag, and at least one pokemon capable of learning the move required to use the HM.
   * Credit to devolov (Discord: devolov#4853) for [Only Pokemon that can Learn HM can Use Field Move so Long as HM is in Bag](https://github.com/pret/pokeemerald/wiki/Use-HMs-Without-Any-Pokemon-in-your-Party-Knowing-Them#only-pokemon-that-can-learn-hm-can-use-field-move-so-long-as-hm-is-in-bag)